 Without further ado, here is an entire article going over how long medieval battles would be fought between two armies.

 Why The Average Time Length Of A Medieval Battle Was Under 5 Hours

 Most medieval battles were fast and quick.
 This was because of the composition and fighting style of the medieval army.
 When a noble would raise a medieval army they would conscript peasants who lived on their land.
-These peasants were not trained soldiers but famers, smiths, or even in some situations the local clergy.
+These peasants were not trained soldiers but farmers, smiths, or even in some situations the local clergy.

 As such, the composition of a medieval army was a few professionally trained knights with a massive amount of conscripted soldiers.
 These conscripted soldiers had little to no training and even less equipment.
 Harold the local blacksmith would not be able to fight for an extended period of time.

-Because of this medieval armies would meet on a battlefield and send individual skirmishing parties towards each other.
+Because of this medieval armies would meet on a battlefield and send individual skirmishing parties toward each other.
 Depending on the time period and location these skirmishing parties would be primarily ill-equipped infantry with supporting archers and some knights.

 When the two skirmishing parties met in the field they would take turns fighting with each other.
-Even the best trained and equipped infantry troops would only fight for around 5 minutes before being completely exhausted.
+Even the best-trained and equipped infantry troops would only fight for around 5 minutes before being completely exhausted.
 These tired conscripted soldiers would then retreat behind the next line of infantry and rest before returning to battle.

-After about 2-3 hours of doing this both armies would be exhausted from fighting.
+After about 2-3 hours of doing this, both armies would be exhausted from fighting.
 This was when the knights would enter the field and route the opposing force.